wyysfzj/Coursera-ML-AndrewNg-Notes/Smart Mock.md

 5. Consider having additional technical details on hand in case of in-depth questions.

 Would you like me to modify or expand on any part of the presentation or script?

+Certainly, I'll revise the script to use simpler words while maintaining Steve Jobs' presentation style.
+Here's the updated version:

+# Smart Mock Service Platform Presentation Script - Simplified Steve Jobs Style

+[Slide 1: Introduction] (30 seconds)
+Thanks for coming today.
+We have something amazing to share with you.
+Something that's going to change the way we think about testing software.
+We call it the Smart Mock Service Platform, and it's going to change everything.

+[Slide 2: Current Challenges] (1 minute)
+Let's talk about where we are now.
+Our IT world is complex.
+We have many apps, each with many parts, working with many systems.
+It's like a big, tangled web.
+And with this comes big problems.
+Testing slows everything down.
+We can't always test when we want to.
+Teams work at different speeds.
+These aren't just small issues - they're big roadblocks stopping us from moving forward.

+[Slide 3: Traditional Approach and Limitations] (1 minute) We've been trying to fix this.
+Many of us have been using wire mock.
+And it's been... okay.
+But okay isn't good enough.
+Wire mock is slow to make.
+It wastes time and money.
+Keeping test cases up to date is a big headache.
+And forget about smooth end-to-end testing.
+We knew we needed something better.

+[Slide 4: Introducing Smart Mock Service Platform] (1 minute) Today, I'm thrilled to tell you we've found that better way.
+Our amazing IT Open Banking team has created something incredible.
+The Smart Mock Service Platform.
+It's fast.
+It's smart.
+And it works really well.
+This isn't just a small improvement.
+This is a whole new way of testing.

+[Slide 5: Smart Mock + Automation = Enhanced Efficiency] (30 seconds)
+But here's where it gets really exciting.
+When you mix Smart Mock with our current testing tools, something magic happens.
+It becomes more than the sum of its parts.
+We're not just making testing better - we're completely rethinking it.

+[Slide 6: Success Story - AU OB WSB] (1 minute)
+Let me show you what I mean.
+We recently used Smart Mock on our AU OB WSB project.
+This project has 2,330 test cases.
+With wire mock, it would have taken forever.
+But with Smart Mock?
+We did it super fast.
+And the results?
+We took our full testing from five days - yes, five days - down to just 30 to 60 minutes.
+That's not just better.
+That's a complete game-changer.

+[Slide 7: Demo 1 - Pipeline Execution] (1 minute)
+Now, I could stand here all day telling you how great this is.
+But instead, let me show you.
+We're going to run our pipeline right now, live.
+Watch how fast and smooth it works.
+This is the future of testing, happening right in front of you.

+[Slide 8: Demo 2 - PAPI Get Accounts Service] (1 minute)
+But there's more.
+Let's look at how Smart Mock handles a specific job.
+Here, we're copying PAPI's get accounts service.
+See how it changes based on different usernames?
+This kind of flexibility is something we've never seen before.

+[Slide 9: Demo 3 - Virtual Endpoint for User Token] (1 minute)
+Now, let's go a step further.
+We're going to pretend to be PAPI calling DPS to get a user token.
+Look at how smoothly it works with the real system.
+It's testing, but not like you've seen before.
+It's testing reimagined.

+[Slide 10: Demo 4 - End-to-End Automation Testing] (1 minute)
+For our last demo, let's look at a real-world problem.
+PAPI is down, but we need to test.
+Before, this would have stopped everything.
+But with Smart Mock?
+We just create a fake PAPI, and our testing keeps going.
+This isn't just a new feature.
+This is freedom.

+[Slide 11: Adoption and Impact] (30 seconds)
+The impact of Smart Mock has been huge.
+What started in our Open Banking team has spread across WSIT and WPB.
+Teams are lining up to use it because they've seen what it can do.
+It's not just a tool.
+It's a movement.

+[Slide 12: Conclusion] (30 seconds)
+The Smart Mock Service Platform isn't just a better way to test.
+It's a better way to build software.
+It's faster, works better, and is more reliable than anything we've had before.
+This is the future of making software, and it's here today.
+Thank you.

+This version maintains the inspiring and visionary tone of Steve Jobs' presentation style while using simpler vocabulary.
+Here are some key changes:

+1. Replaced "numerous" with "many"
+2. Changed "intricate web of dependencies" to "big, tangled web"
+3. Simplified "monumental task" to "taken forever"
+4. Replaced "unprecedented" with "something we've never seen before"
+5. Changed "clamoring for it" to "lining up to use it"

+The script still retains the key elements of Jobs' style:
+- Building anticipation
+- Using simple analogies to explain complex concepts
+- Emphasizing the revolutionary nature of the product
+- Using live demonstrations
+- Creating a sense of shared excitement

+This version should be easier to deliver and understand while still maintaining the inspirational quality of a Steve Jobs-style presentation.
+Is there anything else you'd like me to adjust in the script?